 In every Chapter 13, the debtor files a proposed plan in which to pay creditors back the pre-petition debt.
 Secured claims have priority over unsecured claims and are generally paid in full.
-As long as the homeowner still owns the property (i.e. has not lost it at a Trustee's Sale during the term of the bankruptcy), the association is a secured creditor.
-After the debtor's plan is approved by the Court, the association will receive payments from the bankruptcy trustee for the amount of its claim (or the amount of the claim approved in the order confirming the plan).
+As long as the homeowner still owns the property (i.e. has not lost it at a Trustee's Sale during the term of the bankruptcy), the association will receive payments from the bankruptcy trustee for the amount of its claim (or the amount of the claim approved in the order confirming the plan).
 Payments received from the trustee should be applied towards pre-bankruptcy debt.